'Range anxiety', rushing to malls to charge cars: EV owners in UAE list challenges

 She highlights that the only option is to set up a charging station in her parents’ residence in Al Ain, similar to what she has already done in her villa in Abu Dhabi.

 “But that is very expensive and it’s not a practical option, to be honest.
 It cost me around Dh400,000 when I did the same in my house in Abu Dhabi.
-The other option that I am left with is to go to my parents’ house and not move from there anywhere and come back to my house.
 Now I have started taking a regular car to their place,” said the Emirati who is the Director, Emiratization and Academics, at Burjeel Holdings.

 However, she strongly advocates for electric vehicles due to their considerable advantages.

 “They are highly beneficial and cost-effective, only requiring careful planning for daily commuting between work and home, as they may not be suitable for long-distance travel.
-Within a range of 100km, electric vehicles prove to be both economical and environmentally friendly.
-Tesla in particular stands out as a remarkably intelligent car,” added Tahani.
+Within a range of 100km, electric vehicles prove to be both economical and environment-friendly.
+The Tesla in particular stands out as a remarkably intelligent car,” added Tahani.

 Meanwhile, the Dubai Electricity and Water Authority (Dewa), which is steering the emirate’s clean energy transition, aims to grow the city’s network of public charging stations by 170 per cent in less than three years.

-By 2025, EV Green Charging Stations in Dubai will increase from the current 370, with more than 680 charging points, to 1,000 Green Charging Stations.
+By 2025, the number EV Green Charging Stations in Dubai will increase from the current 370, with more than 680 charging points, to 1,000.

-“In a villa you can install your own charger, but if you are living in an apartment one might not have individual meters.
-The Greens has two stations for the whole of Greens and Views which is a sizeable community.
+“In a villa you can install your own charger, but if you are living in an apartment, you might not have individual meters.
+The Greens has two stations for the whole of Greens and Views, which is a sizeable community.
 These are public charging stations.
 But they are mostly occupied whenever I go to charge my vehicle.”

-Shilpa typically charges her vehicle during the night, as it requires approximately four to five hours to charge her vehicle using a regular charger.
+Shilpa typically charges her vehicle during the night, as it takes approximately four to five hours to charge her vehicle using a regular charger.

-Dubai has green parking that provides these services.
-This is done in collaboration with DEWA.
-The payment process can be either through DEWA billing or it’s done through community developments like Emaar as in her case.
+Dubai has green parking spaces that provide these services in collaboration with Dewa.
+The payment process can be either through Dewa billing or through community developments such as Emaar, which is what Shilpa does.

-“On the DEWA stations, it is paid based on per-use which can be paid through the DEWA app.
+“With the Dewa stations, payment is per use and can be done through the Dewa app.
 But in the community ones, the payment structure has not been worked out yet.
 We pay for the access card but not for the usage per se.
 Since I am a Greens resident, Emaar gives me a separate access card for the charger.
-I need to pay for that card to Emaar.
+I need to pay Emaar for that card.
 If my car is fully charged it can cover up to 400km.” she added.

-But at times when Shilpa is in a rush and her car is low on battery then she goes looking for superchargers that are available in places like the Dubai Mall, Mall of the Emirates (MOE), or Habtoor City, among a few others.
+When Shilpa is in a rush and her car is low on battery, she goes looking for superchargers that are available in places like the Dubai Mall, Mall of the Emirates (MOE), or Habtoor City, among a few others.

 UAE national Huda Al Hashmi who owns a Volkswagen ID.4 EV sheds light on the issues that she is facing with charging her car.